VimothSusara/ai-ml-evaluation-studio/README.md

 - One Celery worker process is assumed on Windows dev (`--pool=solo`).
 - Artifacts are joblib + JSON manifest, not ONNX.
 - Multiclass ROC is not plotted (binary only).

----

-## License

-Add a license file when you publish the repo (MIT is a common choice for portfolio work).